NoMargins/HTML-CSS/First_Site/README.md

 This layout was made in frames of Gromcode.com course HTML/CSS.
-It supports mobile (up to 320px) and desktop (from 1400px) versions.
+It supports mobile (up to 320px) and desktop (above 1400px) versions.

 The tech stack is: